twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 ## Setup

+- Setup you Bot as described above to extend the OrderFlowers AWS Lex blueprint and note the Bot Id and the Bot Alias Id of the deployed Bot

-+ To leverage the Twilio node helper library from AWS a [Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is required.
+- To leverage the Twilio node helper library from AWS a [Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is required.
 You can follow the steps in this [blog](https://www.twilio.com/blog/aws-lambda-layers-node-js-twilio-sms) up until you have completed the 'Create an AWS Lambda Layer'.

-+ Create Lambda function
+- Create Lambda function

   - Configuration -> Permissions: Lex ReadOnly/Full/RunBotsOnly permissions policy to the Lambdas role
   - Configuration -> Environment Variables: Add TWILIO_AUTH_TOKEN (primary auth token is required for webhook validation), FLEX_WORKFLOW_SID, FLEX_WORKSPACE_SID.
 Note that there is a BotId added to the TaskRouter task parameters but for POC the TaskRouter Workflow will need to ensure it routes a task to the test agent.
 The Assign to Anyone workflow would be sufficient for a test account with one developer.
   - Configuration -> General Configuration: Increase the timeout to allow for Lex processing (30 seconds or as appropriate for your Bot use case)
   - Add the Layer with the Twilio node helper library created above

-+ API Gateway Configuration
+- API Gateway Configuration

   - Configure a resource to handle the Webhook POST request from the conversations webhook and trigger the Lambda
   - Add the 'X-Amz-Invocation-Type' = "Event" to the Integration Request for the method execution as described [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-integration-async.html).
 This ensure the Lambda is invoked async and responds immediately to the webhook
   - To ensure the header and body are mapped correctly for the Lambda to validate the [webhook originated from your Twilio account](https://www.twilio.com/docs/usage/webhooks/webhooks-security#validating-signatures-from-twilio) a mapping template is required on the Integration Request for the content-type 'application/x-www-formurlencoded'.
 Mapping templates are described [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html).
 A suitable Velocity Template Language (VTL) that can be used is [here](conversations-approach/api-gateway/lex-flex-conversations-vtl-mapping.vtl)
   - Deploy the API and note down the required url

-+ Configure a Flex Conversation Address.
+- Configure a Flex Conversation Address.
 Ensure the url is in this format and includes the BotId and then the BotAliasId: https://xxx.execute-api.region.amazonaws.com/prod/lex-flex-conversations?BotId=xxx&BotAliasId=yyy.
-This format and order of query string params are expected during webhook signature validation.
+This order of query string params are expected during webhook signature validation.